-SESOIL modeling was performed for five metals, four explosive-related compounds, and one pesticide, as noted in Table 5-2.
-Table 5-2 presents the predicted peak leachate and groundwater concentrations beneath the source area and the corresponding time for peak leachate concentrations.
+SESOIL modeling was performed for selenium and eight explosive compounds noted in Table 5-2, which presents the predicted peak leachate and groundwater concentrations beneath the source area and the corresponding time for peak leachate concentrations.
 In addition, this table presents for comparison the current maximum concentrations in the groundwater downgradient of the source and drinking water MCLs or RBCs (if no MCL is available).
 Due to the variable groundwater gradient at the site, all wells were considered downgradient from the source so that the highest groundwater concentration measured was taken as the downgradient groundwater concentration.
-As noted in Table 5-2, antimony, arsenic, cadmium, chromium, 2,4-DNT, and RDX were predicted to exceed MCL/RBCs beneath the source area.
-These constituents were selected as final CMCOPCs for lateral migration modeling using AT123D.
+As noted in Table 5-2, selenium was predicted to leach to the water table beneath the source area; however, concentrations were below the groundwater MCL.
+Of the eight explosives modeled, only RDX was predicted to exceed its MCL or RBC beneath the source area.
+Based on the SESOIL modeling results, RDX was selected as a final CMCOPC for lateral migration modeling using AT123D.